 - 1 Use the connection cable used. - 2 Only when the motor is of electromagnetic brake type.

-- When installing the motor on a moving part, use a flexible cable having excellent flex resistance. - When extending the wiring length by connecting an extension cable to the connection cable, keep the total cable length to 30 m (98.4 ft.) or less.
+When extending the wiring length by connecting an extension cable to the connection cable, keep the total cable length to 30 m (98.4 ft.) or less.

-Extension cable set For standard type motor
+• Extension cable set model